 In the last week, I have been listening to a lot of reasons why Architects should not be involved in code.
 They don’t have the time.
 It’s not in their role description.
 They’ll get bogged down in specific applications.
 They should spend their time at a higher Enterprise level.

-So through a full vertical slice there is a point through which they don’t want to go as it is too far down.
-I suspect that this point is above anything that requires a knowledge of current technology and implementation there of as it is based in documentation and models.
+So through a full vertical slice, there is a point through which they don’t want to go as it is too far down.
+I suspect that this point is above anything that requires a knowledge of current technology and implementation thereof as it is based on documentation and models.
 These models are supposed to then enter the sprint as a user story where the Agile Architect takes over the responsibility of its delivery.
-So our architects are stake holders and the Role of the Agile architect moves over to the most senior developer in the team.
+So our architects are stakeholders and the Role of the Agile architect moves over to the most senior developer in the team.

-First is the 10 things that Tom Hollander thinks is important to a Agile Architect.
+First is the 10 things that Tom Hollander thinks is important to an Agile Architect.

 9. Start with a vertical slice

 7. Trust your team… but be there for them